linode/docs/docs/platform/disk-images/linode-backup-service-new-manager/index.md

 ### Auto Enroll New Linodes in the Backup Service

 You can automatically enroll all new Linodes in the Backup Service.
-To do so, navigate to the **Account** page in the left-hand navigation, then select the **Global Settings** tab.
+To do so, click the **Account** link in the sidebar, then select the **Global Settings** tab.

-Under **Backup Auto Enrollment** click on the toggle button to enable backups on all new Linodes.
+In the **Backup Auto Enrollment** panel, click on the switch to enable backups on all new Linodes.

 ![Auto enroll all new Linodes in the Backup Service by navigating to the Global Settings tab in the Account settings and enabling Backups.](backups-auto-enroll.png)